sap-tutorials/Tutorials/tutorials/xcode-introduction/xcode-introduction.md

 ![Story Board Editor](Tutorial-1-4.png)

 To add the text to the view, add a "Label".
-You can find the „Label“ control in the "Object Library" at the bottom of the context pane on the right.
+You can find the „Label" control in the "Object Library" at the bottom of the context pane on the right.
 It is easiest by just entering "Label" in the filter bar at the far lower right.

 ![Object Library](Tutorial-1-5.png)